TeamAOF/All-of-Fabric-2/HOWTOINSTALL.md

 __<h2>GDLauncher</h2>__

 1. Download GDLauncher at: https://gdevs.io/
-2. Go to "Modpacks" & search after "All of Fabric 2"
+2. Go to "Modpacks" & search for "All of Fabric 2"
 3. Press Download.
 4. Launch!